 - The Picture in Picture function is not available depending on the input signals and the selected input terminals.
-Refer to 'List of Picture in Picture' for details. (p.82) - When the input signal(s) is/are incompatible, X mark will be displayed on the Main/Sub picture. - While the Main and Sub pictures are being displayed, System, Image select, Image adj., Screen menus (except for 'Keystone', 'Ceiling' and 'Rear'), and DynamicBlack are inoperative. - 'Progressive' and 'Noise reduction' functions are fixed to 'Off' during the Picture in Picture operation.
-Therefore, the image may become grainy depending on the input signal.
+Refer to 'List of Picture in Picture' for details. (p.82) - When the input signal(s) is/are incompatible, X mark will be displayed on the Main/Sub picture. - While the Main and Sub pictures are being displayed, System, Image select, Image adj. and Screen menus (except for 'Keystone', 'Ceiling' and 'Rear') are inoperative.